xrave110/solidity-cheatsheet/README.md

 **key** can be almost any type except for a mapping, a dynamically sized array, a contract, an enum, or a struct. **value** can actually be any type, including mappings.

+## Data Locations
+Variables are declared as either storage, memory or calldata to explicitly specify the location of the data.

+storage - variable is a state variable (store on blockchain) memory - variable is in memory and it exists while a function is being called calldata - special data location that contains function arguments
 ## Control Structures

 Most of the control structures from JavaScript are available in Solidity except for `switch` and `goto`.